Dual Descent ALM and ADMM: Introduction

 \subsection{Contributions}

-We summarize our contributions as follows. \begin{enumerate}[topsep = 5pt, itemsep = 5pt] \item We apply SDD within the augmented Lagrangian framework to solve nonlinear equality-constrained nonconvex problem \eqref{eq: mb-nlp}.
-In iteration $k+1$, we obtain $x^{k+1}$ through a Gauss-Seidel sweep of proximal mappings of $g_i$’s, and then update the dual variable $\mu^{k+1}$ via an SDD step.
+We summarize our contributions as follows.
+We introduce SDD within the augmented Lagrangian framework to solve nonlinear constrained nonconvex problem \eqref{eq: mb-nlp}.
+In iteration $k+1$, we obtain $x^{k+1}$ through a Gauss-Seidel sweep of proximal gradient updates, and then update the dual variable $\mu^{k+1}$ via an SDD step.
 We call the resulting algorithm SDD-ADMM when $p>1$, and SDD-ALM when $p=1$.
-In contrast to most existing ADMM and ALM works considering only affine constraints (see Section \ref{sec: literature} for a detailed review), the proposed SDD-ADMM and SDD-ALM are able to handle nonlinear smooth coupling constraints of the form $\sum_{i=1}^p h_i(x_i)=0$, and therefore are applicable to a broader class of problems. \item In addition to being able to handle nonlinear constraints, SDD-ADMM ($p>1$) achieves better iteration complexities under a more general setting.
-Compared to existing multi-block nonconvex ADMM works \cite{gonccalves2017convergence,hong2016convergence,lipong2015global,liu2019linearized,melo2017iteration,melo2017jacobi,wang2015convergence,wang2014convergence,wang2015global}, we do not impose restrictive assumptions on problem data (see Section \ref{sec: admm lit}), and we show that SDD-ADMM obtains an $\epsilon$-stationary solution in $\mathcal{O}(\epsilon^{-4})$ iterations, which can be further improved to $\mathcal{O}(\epsilon^{-3})$ under an additional technical assumption.
-Our results improve the $\mathcal{O}(\epsilon^{-6})$ and $\mathcal{O}(\epsilon^{-4})$ iteration complexities established in \cite{jiang2019structured}, and match the upper bounds in \cite{sun2019two}, where a more structured two-block problem is considered.
-Moreover, our iteration complexities are measured by first-order oracles, i.e., gradient oracles of $f$ and $h$ and proximal oracles of $g_i$’s, which are in general more tractable than the subproblem oracles considered in \cite{jiang2019structured,sun2019two}.
+In contrast to most existing ADMM and ALM works considering only affine constraints (see Section \ref{sec: literature} for a detailed review), the proposed SDD-ADMM and SDD-ALM are able to handle nonlinear smooth coupling constraints of the form $\sum_{i=1}^p h_i(x_i)=0$, and therefore are applicable to a broader class of problems.

+In addition to being able to handle nonlinear constraints, SDD-ADMM ($p>1$) achieves better iteration complexities under a more general setting.
+Compared to existing multi-block nonconvex ADMM works \cite{gonccalves2017convergence,hong2016convergence,jiang2019structured,melo2017iteration,melo2017jacobi,wang2015global}, we do not impose restrictive assumptions on problem data (see Section \ref{sec: admm lit}), {and we show that SDD-ADMM obtains an $\epsilon$-stationary solution in $\mathcal{O}(\epsilon^{-4})$ iterations, which can be further improved to $\mathcal{O}(\epsilon^{-3})$ or $\mathcal{O}(\epsilon^{-2})$ under suitable conditions.
+Our $\mathcal{O}(\epsilon^{-4})$ and $\mathcal{O}(\epsilon^{-3})$ estimates significantly improve the existing $\mathcal{O}(\epsilon^{-6})$ \cite{jiang2019structured} and $\mathcal{O}(\epsilon^{-4})$ \cite{sun2019two} complexities, respectively, and our $\mathcal{O}(\epsilon^{-2})$ estimate complements the above mentioned references.} Moreover, our iteration complexities are measured by first-order oracles, i.e., gradient oracles of $f$ and $h$ and proximal oracles of $g_i$’s, which are in general more tractable than the subproblem oracles considered in \cite{jiang2019structured,sun2019two}.